icerpc/icerpc-docs/content/slice/language-guide/interface.md

 The generated record struct *Name*Proxy implements I*Name* by sending requests to a remote service with IceRPC.

-An instance of this struct is a local surrogate for the remote service that implements _Name_--in other words, a proxy for this service.
+An instance of this struct is a local surrogate for the remote service that implements _Name_—in other words, a proxy for this service.

 In order to call a remote service, you need to construct a proxy struct using one of its "invoker" constructors: